yoavweiss/RespImg-WebCore/README.md

 It is based on Chromium's WebKit from 17/10/12.

+*Note*: This is a work in progress.
+It does not (yet) represent a full implementation of the `<picture>` element [specification](http://responsiveimagescg.github.com/picture-element/).
+Please file any inconsistency with the specification as an issue.

 Build instructions:
 ----------------------
 * Build Chromium like you normally would on [Linux](http://code.google.com/p/chromium/wiki/LinuxBuildInstructions) or [OSX] (http://code.google.com/p/chromium/wiki/MacBuildInstructions)